vickjoeobi/nrw-html-and-css-2021-spring/lesson8/index.md

 # Glossary & Terminology

 - CSS cascade - CSS cascade is an algorithm that defines how to combine property values originating from different sources.
-- CSS specifity - CSS Specificity is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied
+- CSS specificity - CSS Specificity is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied

 # Homework